-Proof of that shift is found in a series of Linux-based announcements being made at Linuxworld in San Francisco this week.
-Among them, announcements that IBM Corp. will join other long-time Linux boosters like Dell Computer Corp. and Sun Microsystems Inc. in launching its first Linux-only mainframe computer, and Hewlett-Packard’s unveiling of new Linux servers.
+Proof of that shift is found in a series of Linux-based announcements that came out of Linuxworld last month.
+Among them, declarations that IBM will join other long-time Linux boosters like Dell and Sun in launching its first Linux-only mainframe computer and Hewlett-Packard’s unveiling of new Linux servers.

-Larry Karnis, president of Brampton, Ont.-based Application Enhancements Inc. said IBM is putting into action something that it has been experimenting with for years.
+Larry Karnis, president of Brampton-based Application Enhancements Inc. and a member of the Canadian Information Processing Society (CIPS), said IBM is really vocalizing something that they have been experimenting with for years.

-That being said, it certainly doesn’t hurt Linux to be seen with Big Blue, he added.
+That being said, it certainly doesn’t hurt Linux to be seen with Big Blue.